Nurse Login

 4.4.5.
 Registration in the Emergency Registration Sub-Category is for a maximum term of three (3) months, which may be renewed once at the discretion of the Registrar.

 4.6.
-Registers and Record
+Registers and Records

 4.6.1.
 The Registrar will continue the historical record and historical archive of every person registered as a registrant in alignment with the College's record retention schedule.